animist-os/crux/TUTORIAL.md

 [0, 1, x, 3]
 ```
 ```
-[0, 1, x]                 // x is meaningful in tile ops / constraint
+[0, 1, x]                 // x is meaningful in cog ops / constraint
 ```

 ## Variables